top of page

 APC: Papá also embraces his solitude, something also lost today with the onslaught of social media and the push for us to busy ourselves all the time.

-FLA: This takes us back to earlier in our conversation when we talked about fear.
+FLA: This takes us back to earlier in our conversation, Ana, when we talked about fear.
 The mainstream wants us to think solitude is wrong; to fear solitude.
 Yet, we need this in order to self-reflect; to create; to ultimately reengage with others in positive ways.
 So, Papá embraces his solitude, but not in a narcissistic way.
 In a way that is ultimately creatively social and socially creative.

 APC: Papá reminded me that it’s okay to be bored.
 With the kids I babysit, it’s when they are bored that they are most creative; when they learn to enjoy being with themselves, and no longer rely on something external to themselves to make them happy.